 Modifying the documentroot - Dev vs. Production

 Modifying the documentroot is not a problem in a local dev environment because you can easily set up virtual hosts to point to the directory the site is installed in.
-However, the live server is a different story because depending on your web host you may, or may not, have the ability to change the default documentroot.
+However, this is not easy to configure on the live server.

 Change the documentroot in Apache using the WHM Terminal Screen